jiangxiaoqiang/acientbay/README.md

 # acient-bay
-The acient bay is a public domian knowlege library.
+The acient bay is a public domain knowlege library.